CHOLINERGIC NEUROHUMORAL TRANSMISSION

 ®¯ intraocular pressure

-ii) a adrenoceptor agonists: epinephrine
+ii) a adrenoceptor agonists:

 ®contraction of dilator muscle of iris